-My son has a 03 2.2L s-10 that overheated, cracked the head and the radiator.
+My son has a 2003 2.2L S-10 that overheated, cracked the head and the radiator.
 We have rebuilt the engine including new head, radiator, starter, battery, but now the engine only cranks and runs a few seconds then shuts off as if it ran out of fuel.
 Also the radio is no longer working and the temp gauge is not working.
 Seems there is a electrical problem, but where do you start?
-Checked chassie grds, and also notice the odometer, park drive neutral eletronic readouts are not working.
-Also replace the ecm/pcm with a used one from the salvage yard.
-And one more thing there is a click click click sound coming over the speakers?
+Checked chassis grounds, and also notice the odometer, park drive neutral electronic readouts are not working.
+Also replace the ECM\PCM with a used one from the salvage yard.
+And one more thing there is a clicking sound coming over the speakers?

 Getting the PCM from the junk yard is the first mistake!